dougfales/macvim/README.md

 I called these extensions macvim-project because I'm not very creative, and the abbreviation MVP looks cool as a prefix to the files I had to add to this fork.

-Most of what I've implemented here was already available in excellent vim plugins:
+Most of what I've implemented here was already available in Vim's core functionality or well known plugins:

 * For a project tree, I could have just used [NERDTree](http://www.vim.org/scripts/script.php?script_id=1658).